Arugula Apple Salad with Cheddar and Pecans

 Complete the Menu: serve this arugula apple salad with holiday cranberry orange chicken, rustic Yukon gold mashed potatoes, and prosciutto-wrapped dates for a special holiday spread!

-And for more fresh and flavorful salad ideas check out our spinach gorgonzola salad with pear and pomegranate and our grapefruit avocado arugula salad with crème fraîche dressing.
+And for more fresh and flavorful fall salad ideas check out my spinach gorgonzola salad with pear and pomegranate, ultimate fall honeycrisp apple salad, and our roasted carrot and parsnip salad with citrus dressing.

 Why You’ll Love This Recipe